 The Scranton Fire Department’s core mission is to provide effective fire protection and emergency services to the City of Scranton’s citizens.
 Established in 1866, our department has always been dedicated to this mission, initiating fire prevention programs across the community.

-Local historian Mark Boock has extensively documented our rich history, from our volunteer beginnings to our current team of 150 professional firefighters providing 24/7 service.
+Local historian Mark Boock has extensively documented SFD’s rich history, from our volunteer beginnings to our current team of 150 professional firefighters providing 24/7 service.

 As we navigate uncertain times, the Scranton Fire Department’s commitment remains unshaken, striving to offer the best public safety to Scranton’s residents.